Skip to main content

 object[]

-Same as features but as an array of {feature, status} objects
+Same data as features, as an ordered array of {feature, status} objects.

 last_session_at